lianalex/my-rails-app/README.md

 bundle install: Install the dependencies for the project

-rails db:migrate: migrate the database schema
+rake db:migrate: migrate the database schema

-rails db:drop:_unsafe: delete the database
+rake db:drop:_unsafe: delete the database

-rails db:setup: migrate the database schema and data
+rake db:setup: migrate the database schema and data

 rails server: Run project and check at localhost:3000